anoncam/big-bang/docs/understanding-bigbang/package-architecture/argocd.md

 ### UI

-ArgoCD includes a UI, which is accessible at the specified URL.
+ArgoCD includes a UI, which is accessible at a specified URL.
 The UI can be used to view, manage, and create applications.

-The following is an example of how to modify the Big Bang values to accommodate your organization's desired web interface url.
+The following is an example of how to modify the Big Bang values to accommodate your organization's desired web interface url:

 ```yaml
 addons: